ShRoO0oM/handsomeIOS/README.md

 					<DT><A HREF="https://medium.com/@johnsundell/ui-testing-analytics-code-in-swift-cb53a68fa2d?source=bookmarks---------81----------------">UI testing analytics code in SwiftAs always, the best place to read this post is on Swift by Sundell 👍</A>
 					<DT><A HREF="https://medium.com/flawless-app-stories/a-complete-list-of-articles-on-unit-testing-with-swift-from-2017-9be8f046ef25?source=bookmarks---------75----------------">A complete list of articles on Unit Testing with Swift from 2017</A>
 					<DT><A HREF="https://medium.com/@johnsundell/getting-started-with-xcode-ui-testing-in-swift-ac7b1f5101e5?source=bookmarks---------180----------------">Getting started with Xcode UI testing in SwiftUI testing is a great way to ensure that your most critical UI interactions keep working as you’re adding new features or refactoring your...</A>
-					<DT><A HREF="https://medium.com/@cristianmadrid_44849/ios-tests-tips-2-improving-the-readability-of-your-tests-7bb7db347709?source=bookmarks---------29----------------">iOS Testing Tips #2 — Improving the readability of your testing codeThis is the second post of a series where I write tips about testing</A>
+					<DT><A HREF="https://medium.com/@cristianmadrid_44849/ios-tests-tips-2-improving-the-readability-of-your-tests-7bb7db347709?source=bookmarks---------29----------------">iOS Testing Tips #2 — Improving the readability of your testing codeThis is the second post of a series where I write tips about testing, you can check the other one here:iOS Testing Tips #1 — Track of...</A>
 					<DT><A HREF="https://medium.com/cocoaacademymag/setup-your-ios-testing-env-5617d1a13043?source=bookmarks---------52----------------">Setup your iOS Testing EnvTesting under iOS platform has improved a lot since early days, back then it was challenging to run unit tests outside of Xcode, generate...</A>
 					<DT><A HREF="https://medium.com/ios-os-x-development/view-event-testing-in-swift-bce860bb682f?source=bookmarks---------97----------------">View Event Testing in SwiftSeparating Presentation and Event Handling Concerns</A>
 					<DT><A HREF="https://medium.com/flawless-app-stories/the-complete-guide-to-network-unit-testing-in-swift-db8b3ee2c327?source=bookmarks---------141----------------">The complete guide to Network Unit Testing in Swift</A>